Amissville, Virginia: History

 The land on which the village of Amissville is now situated was part of the 5.3 million acre Northern Neck Proprietary owned in the 1700s by Thomas Fairfax, 6th Lord Fairfax of Cameron.
 In 1649 King Charles II of England, then in exile in France after the execution of his father, Charles I, had given this unmapped and unsettled region to seven loyal supporters.
 By 1688 the proprietary was owned solely by Thomas Lord Culpeper whose only child married Thomas 5th Lord Fairfax in 1690.
 They acquired the proprietary on the death of Lord Culpeper and the region became synonymous with the Fairfax name.
 In 1719, Thomas 6th Lord Fairfax inherited the land.
 During 1747 to 1766, Lord Fairfax granted land that encompassed the area of today's Amissville to five individuals: Thomas Burk received 200 acres, Samuel Scott received 270 acres and 470 acres, James Genn received two grants of 400 acres each, Gabriel Jones received 380 acres, and Philip Edward Jones received 452 acres.
 It is widely believed that individuals with surnames Amiss and Bayse received land grants from Lord Fairfax in the Amissville area.
 However, there are no grants to anyone with these surnames recorded in the Virginia Colonial land grant books maintained by the Library of Virginia.
 Rather, Joseph Amiss and Edmond Bayse purchased existing land grants.
 On 14 July 1766 Joseph Amiss purchased, for 40 pounds, the 380 acres that had been granted to Gabriel Jones.
 On 15 October 1770 Edmond Bayse purchased, for 90 pounds, the 800 acres that had been granted to James Genn.
 On 1 July 1794, Joseph Amiss distributed his land and slaves as gifts to his three living sons William, Philip, and Thomas, and his grandsons William (son of William) and John (son of Thomas).
-In return, Joseph and his wife Constant were given a life estate to the property (10)Constant is believed to have been a daughter of Gabriel Jones.
+In return, Joseph and his wife Constant were given a life estate to the property (10) Constant is believed to have been a daughter of Gabriel Jones.
 The sons and grandsons and their children purchased additional land in the Amissville area.
 On 20 April 1778, Edmond Bayse gave his son Elijamon 190 acres of the 800 acres that Edmond had acquired in 1770.
 This was the northern part of the 800 acres, located adjacent to today's Route 211.
 Although Elijamon sold this land in 1789, he and his children acquired other land in the Amissville area and became major landowners.
+In 1810, the region had developed to the point where a US Post Office was established, requiring the town to be named.
+The Amiss and Bayse families both still maintained a significant presence and each wanted the new town to be named after their family.
+It was put to a vote and by the margin of a single ballot, Amissville beat out Bayseville.
 The post office was established on 2 October 1810, with Thomas Amiss as its first postmaster.
+In 1833, Amissville became part of Rappahannock County.
+At that time, the village consisted of a store, a schoolhouse and probably a blacksmith shop and a Methodist church.
 In 1854, Amissville was described as a small post-village with about 75 inhabitants.